-I offer Yoga Nidra classes on Tuesdays and Fridays (monthly) in Bristol.
+I offer Yoga Nidra classes on Fridays (monthly) in Bristol.
 I also offer private sessions (1-4) people, to address individual needs.
 A shorter yoga Nidra is somtimes used at the end of my Hatha yoga classes.

 What is Yoga Nidra?

 Yoga Nidra translates as 'sleep yoga'.
 It is meditative practice and has been described as the queen of relaxation practices.
 Creating a space or a pause in life, it is deeply nourishing and healing for the body and mind.

 Modern day living is increasingly busy and making time for meaningful relaxation & rest can be viewed as weak and selfish, rather than beneficial and essential for our wellbeing.
 To be in balance we need to find balance.

 Yoga Nidra has many potential benefits for wellbeing;

 - Calm a racing mind.